 I recommend Hickory, Cherry and Apple – but I tend to get the Signature Blend which has Hickory, Maple and Cherry – yum!

-Spare ribs come from the belly, St. Louis ribs are “cleaned up and trimmed” spare ribs and Baby Back come from the loin.
+Spare ribs come from the belly, St. Louis style ribs are “cleaned up and trimmed” spare ribs and Baby Backs come from the loin.
 Baby back are smaller and more expensive.
-So I like Spare ribs!
+So I like Spare ribs but you can use any type of ribs you like.

 Well – you might have not had your foil boat sealed tightly enough.
 If you check your ribs and they’re looking a little dry – spritz them every 20-30 minutes or so with liquid (apple juice, beer, soda).

 You can – I didn’t with this recipe and they all turned out great – but feel free!
-You can spritz every 30 minutes with something such as apple juice.
+You can spritz every 30 minutes with something such as apple juice in a spray bottle.

 My favorite is always Historic BBQ.
 They’re a championship bbq team here in the Cincinnati area and I’m obsessed with them!